- By Phone: 1-800-252-5400

 - Abuse of children in child-care facilities or treatment centers.

 - Abuse of adults and children who live in state facilities or are being helped by programs for people with mental illness or intellectual disabilities.
-These are run by the Health and Human Services Commission (HHSC) or Texas Department of State Health Services (DSHS).
+These reports are investigated by HHSC Provider Investigations, not DFPS.

 Texas law says anyone who thinks a child, or person 65 years or older, or an adult with disabilities is being abused, neglected, or exploited must report it to DFPS.